awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-fms.md

 For information about the permissions needed to disable trusted access, see [Permissions required to disable trusted access](orgs_integrate_services.md#orgs_trusted_access_disable_perms)\.

-You can disable trusted access using either the AWS Firewall Manager console or the AWS Organizations console\.
+You can disable trusted access using either the AWS Firewall Manager or AWS Organizations tools\.

 **Important**
 We strongly recommend that whenever possible, you use the AWS Firewall Manager console or tools to disable integration with Organizations\.
 This lets AWS Firewall Manager perform any clean up that it requires, such as deleting resources or access roles that are no longer needed by the service\.
 Proceed with these steps only if you can’t disable integration using the tools provided by AWS Firewall Manager\.